-While my vehicle-related research is a passion that we explore to great depth in my Design and Research of In-Vehicle Experiences Lab (DRIVE Lab), I also have an interest in exploring the accessibility of social networking sites, the usability of voting technologies and a number of topics in the software engineering realm.
+While my vehicle-related research is a passion that we explore to great depth in my Design and Research of In-Vehicle Experiences Lab (DRIVE Lab), I also have an interest in exploring the accessibility of social networking sites, ridesharing systems, educational technologies, Virtual (VR) and Augmented Reality (AR), and a host of other systems, products, and technologies.

 To keep up to speed on what I’m working on follow me on Twitter @JulianBrinkley